overthink/fpmclone/README.md

 # Fast Paced Multiplayer demo (clone)

-Clone of http://www.gabrielgambetta.com/fpm_live.html in TypeScript 2.0, with more than one "player".
+Clone of http://www.gabrielgambetta.com/fpm_live.html in TypeScript 2.0, with more than one "player" and entity interpolation.

 ## Status

-Not ready.
+It works!

 ## Development